n-brindley/all-sky-calibration/README.md

 # all-sky-calibration
 Various Python codes to convert azimuth and elevation to image x,y coordinates (and back) for all-sky cameras.
 Prior star calibration is required.
-Example star calibration parameters are included in calibration_utils.py for the UNIS narrow FOV sCMOS camera at KHO, Svalbard, for 2016/01/11 at 19:01:00 UT.
+Example star calibration parameters are included in calibration_utils.py and STAR_CAL.py for the UNIS narrow FOV sCMOS camera at KHO, Svalbard, for 2016/01/11 at 19:01:00 UT.

 calibration_utils.py only really works if the camera optical axis is close to the geographic zenith.